 One of the biggest casualties of becoming a dad?
 Your ability to eat normal food.
 Most of the time, you’re tied up by all the toddler-chasing, infant-soothing, tantrum-preventing tasks of fatherhood to have anything that resembles a real meal.
 So, to sustain yourself, you dig into the goldfish and cheese sticks that now dominate your cupboard.
 Or you take down the remains of your kid’s half-eaten dinner.

 Foraging for dad scraps comes with the territory.
 But it doesn’t mean you can’t complement your new diet with a beer every once in a while.
 That’s where Ian Clark comes in.
 He’s the chef and founder of BRU Handbuilt Ales & Eats in Boulder, Colorado, and a Great American Brewers Festival award-winning brewer.
-Clark found the perfect pints to pair with your kid’s leftover table scraps.
-Because why not find the right beer for that half-bitten handful of dinosaur chicken nuggets?
+Clark found the perfect beer to pair with your kid’s leftover food and snacks.
+Because why not find the right pint for that half-bitten handful of dinosaur chicken nuggets?